-Do We Really Need Acceptable Use Policies For Workplace Technology?
+Do We Need Employee Acceptable Use Policies For Workplace Technology?

 An employee’s ability to intentionally or inadvertently compromise the security of your company is one of the biggest reasons to consider implementing an acceptable use policy.
-An AUP ensures employees understand their responsibilities and rights as well as the company’s expectations of them regarding technology in the workplace.
+An acceptable use policy ensures employees understand their responsibilities and rights as well as the company’s expectations of them regarding technology in the workplace.
 It also helps educate employees on how to identify potential threats and keep themselves safe from cybercriminals.

-A detailed, well-organized and easy-to-understand AUP can considerably reduce your company’s risk of cyberattacks, data breaches, and compliance violations.
+A detailed, well-organized, and easy-to-understand acceptable use policy can considerably reduce your company’s risk of cyberattacks, data breaches, and compliance violations.
 It also enables your company to properly hold employees accountable when they violate acceptable use policies.